africanvisionmalawi/avm-site/src/pages/health/distributions/index.md

 ---
 templateKey: page-basic
 title: Distributions
-description: Our projects in general are focussed on building up a more self-sufficient community, for example through our training village, Sam’s Village, and in time we will be able to reduce the distributions.
+description: Our projects in general try to build up a more self-sufficient community, for example through our training village, Sam’s Village, reducing the dependency on handouts.
 headerImage: "/img/chemex.jpg"

 ---